Phylogeography: Historical development

 Climate change, such as the glaciation cycles of the past 2.4 million years, has periodically restricted some species into disjunct refugia.
 These restricted ranges may result in population bottlenecks that reduce genetic variation.
 Once a reversal in climate change allows for rapid migration out of refugial areas, these species spread rapidly into newly available habitat.
 A number of empirical studies find genetic signatures of both animal and plant species that support this scenario of refugia and postglacial expansion.
 This has occurred both in the tropics (where the main effect of glaciation is increasing aridity, i.e. the expansion of savanna and retraction of tropical rainforest) as well as temperate regions that were directly influenced by glaciers.

+Human-made waterways can create complex, bidirectional invasion corridors that lead to a "reticulate kinship" structure rather than simple linear dispersal.
+For example, the Volga-Don Canal has facilitated a two-way exchange between the Azov-Black Sea and Caspian Sea basins.
+This has resulted in the mixing and introgressive hybridization of distinct phylogenetic lineages of Ponto-Caspian fish (such as certain goby species) in the Lower Volga, creating a complex genetic mosaic that challenges traditional tree-like models of population history.

 In conservation

 Phylogeography can help in the prioritization of areas of high value for conservation.
 Phylogeographic analyses have also played an important role in defining evolutionary significant units (ESU), a unit of conservation below the species level that is often defined on unique geographic distribution and mitochondrial genetic patterns.

 A recent study on imperiled cave crayfish in the Appalachian Mountains of eastern North America demonstrates how phylogenetic analyses along with geographic distribution can aid in recognizing conservation priorities.
 Using phylogeographical approaches, the authors found that hidden within what was thought to be a single, widely distributed species, an ancient and previously undetected species was also present.
 Conservation decisions can now be made to ensure that both lineages received protection.
 Results like this are not an uncommon outcome from phylogeographic studies.

 An analysis of salamanders of the genus Eurycea, also in the Appalachians, found that the current taxonomy of the group greatly underestimated species level diversity.
 The authors of this study also found that patterns of phylogeographic diversity were more associated with historical (rather than modern) drainage connections, indicating that major shifts in the drainage patterns of the region played an important role in the generation of diversity of these salamanders.
 A thorough understanding of phylogeographic structure will thus allow informed choices in prioritizing areas for conservation.